 Audio from the receiver buffers is routed through pin header connectors on the PC board to allow connection of the Arcom repeater audio delay (RAD) board.
-This board provides a selectable amount of audio delay (from 1 ms to 60 seconds), which removes DTMF bursts and squelch tail crashes from the transmitted audio.
+This board provides an audio delay of approx. 60 ms, which removes DTMF bursts and squelch tail crashes from the transmitted audio.
 If the board is not connected, there must be jumpers in place between the two center pins (pins 2 & 3) of JP6, JP7 and JP8 to complete the audio path from receivers to the crosspoint switch.